JavaScript Virtual Try-On SDK

 Ship it

-Test the full path on HTTPS: session → model → return → try-on on a real product.
+Test the full path on HTTPS: session → PDP Try it on → model modal → inline try-on → result modal (+ add-to-cart when wired) on a real product.